Unit 4 - Practice Quiz

 C. Sporadic pest

-D. Seasonal pest
+D. Occasional pest

 11 The population density at which control measures should be initiated to prevent an increasing pest population from reaching the Economic Injury Level is called: